Get the Balance Right!: Release

+Reception

+Reaction to the single in the press was mixed; John Gill of Time Out magazine said in his review, "I often wonder why God bothered with Depeche Mode", but Johnny Waller's review in Sounds magazine was more positive, noting that "Depeche seem to have fallen from grace with the critical cognoscenti, but this is the sort of single they do better than anyone else."
+The single reached a high of number 13 on the UK single charts in February 1983.

 Music video

 In the music video, keyboardist Wilder lip-syncs the first lines of the song, even though Dave Gahan is the lead singer; video director Kevin Hewitt made the assumption that Wilder was the singer and the band was too embarrassed to point out his mistake.
 The video went unreleased for many years, due to the band's dislike of it, until it was included on the band's Video Singles Collection (2016).

 Track listings

-All songs written by Martin L. Gore, except "The Great Outdoors!" which was written by Gore and Alan Wilder.
+All songs are written by Martin L. Gore, except "The Great Outdoors!", written by Gore and Alan Wilder.